nextcloud/documentation/admin_manual/configuration_server/external_sites.rst

    *Click to enlarge*

-This is useful for quick access to important Web pages such as the ownCloud manuals and informational pages for your company, and for presenting external pages inside your custom ownCloud branding, if you use your own custom themes.
+This is useful for quick access to important Web pages such as the Nextcloud manuals and informational pages for your company, and for presenting external pages inside your custom Nextcloud branding, if you use your own custom themes.

-The External sites app is included in all versions of ownCloud.
+The External sites app is included in all versions of Nextcloud.
 Go to **Apps >
 Not Enabled** to enable it.
-Then go to your ownCloud Admin page to create your links, which are saved automatically.
+Then go to your Nextcloud Admin page to create your links, which are saved automatically.
 There is a dropdown menu to select an icon, but there is only one default icon so you don't have to select one.
 Hover your cursor to the right of your links to make the trashcan icon appear when you